Thinklab-SJTU/Bench2Drive/README.md

 5. [Citation](#citation)

 ## News <a name="news"></a>
+  - [2024/07/29] As kindly suggested in an [issue](https://github.com/Thinklab-SJTU/Bench2Drive/issues/36), there is a bug in the team code agent of UniAD and VAD during evaluation, i.e, **the BACK CAMERA's extrinsic is wrong**.
+The training process is correct.
+To be consistent with the reported results, we do not modify the code right now.
+Users' are strongly encouraged to use the correct extrinsics.
   - [2024/07/22] We add more reminders in the evaluation code to avoid the miss of logs.
 According to [Haochen](https://github.com/georgeliu233)'s kind suggestion, we add automatic cleaning code in the evaluation toolkit.
 Users' may set in their bash script to restart the evaluation infinitely until finishing the evaluation since CARLA is easy to crash.
   - [2024/07/10] We further clean and add more clips in the Full set (13638 clips).
 Since HuggingFace only allows up to 10000 files per repo, we use two repos to store the Full set.
 As suggested in this issue [issue](https://github.com/Thinklab-SJTU/Bench2Drive/issues/17), we add a filelist and sha256 of clips for each set.
   - [2024/06/19] Due to a typo in the upload script for HuggingFace, all clips of scenario VehicleTurningRoutePedestrian are empty in the HuggingFace version.
 We have fixed that.
 Please check your data to make sure they are not empty.